No. 303 Squadron RAF: Battle of Britain August–October 1940

 During the Battle of Britain, No. 303 Squadron was equipped with Hawker Hurricane fighter aircraft.
-Manned by experienced veterans, equipped with a fighter plane on a technical par with most of its opponents, and expertly backed by the well established RAF command, communication and logistics infrastructure, the squadron was able to become an effective fighting force during the Battle.
+Manned by experienced veterans, equipped with a fighter plane on a technical par with most of its opponents, and expertly backed by the well-established RAF command, communication, and logistics infrastructure, the squadron was able to become an effective fighting force during the Battle.
 After a period of training, the squadron was scrambled for the first time on 24 August 1940, although it did not come into contact with any enemy aircraft on this occasion.
 On 30 August 1940, the squadron scored its first victory while still officially non-operational, when a German Messerschmitt Bf 110 of 4./ZG 76 (initially incorrectly recorded as a Dornier Do 17) was shot down by F/O Ludwik Paszkiewicz during a training flight.
+This kill was in fact a shared kill with Pilot Officer B.J.
+Wicks of 56 squadron.
 The wreck was excavated in 1982.
-After S/L Kellet's personal recommendation, the squadron was declared operational next day by No. 11 Group RAF.
+After S/L Kellett's personal recommendation, the squadron was declared operational next day by No. 11 Group RAF.

 On 31 August 1940, the squadron was scrambled in the late afternoon on its first operational sortie.
 In a dogfight over Kent, "A" Flight claimed four confirmed and two probable victories over Messerschmitt Bf 109s, possibly of LG 2.
 Claimants were S/Ldr Kellet, F/O Henneberg, P/O Ferić and Sgt.
 Karubin.

 During 2 September 1940, the squadron was scrambled three times.
 On the last scramble, P/O Ferić shot down a Bf 109 and then made a forced landing near Dover while former Czechoslovak Air Force pilot Sgt.
 Josef František claimed a Bf 110.
-The following day over Dover, František claimed his second victory; with a total of 17 victories, he was one of the top-scoring Allied fighter pilots during the Battle of Britain.
-On 5 September, nine No. 303 Hurricanes intercepted a German bombing formation escorted by Bf 109s, with the Poles claiming five Bf 109s and three Junkers Ju 88s for one loss: P/O Łapkowski who bailed out wounded.
+The following day over Dover, František claimed his second victory; with a total of 17 victories, he became one of the top-scoring Allied fighter pilots during the Battle of Britain.
+On 5 September, nine No. 303 Hurricanes intercepted a German bombing formation escorted by Bf 109s, with the Poles claiming five Bf 109s and three Junkers Ju 88s for one loss: P/O Łapkowski, who bailed out wounded.

 On 6 September 1940, nine Hurricanes were scrambled towards incoming bomber formations.
 However, during the climb, they were bounced by Bf 109s of III./JG 27.
-S/Ldr Kellet and F/Lt Forbes both force-landed, and were wounded slightly, while Sgt Karubin bailed out wounded, S/Ldr Krasnodębski was severely burned and three other Hurricanes were damaged.
+S/Ldr Kellet and F/Lt Forbes both force-landed and were wounded slightly, while Sgt Karubin bailed out wounded, S/Ldr Krasnodębski was severely burned, and three other Hurricanes were damaged.
 The squadron claimed five Bf 109s (of JG 27 and JG 52), a Do 17 and a Heinkel He 111.
 F/O Witold Urbanowicz was appointed as acting Squadron Leader.